amir-ni/Trajectory-prediction/README.md

      ```bash
      chmod +x ./download_data.sh
      ```
    Run the script to download the datasets.
-You can specify the dataset by passing an argument (`geolife`, `porto`, or `rome`).
-If no argument is provided, the **Geolife** dataset is downloaded by default.
+You can specify the datasets by passing them as arguments (`geolife`, `porto`, or `rome`).
 For example:
      ```bash
-     ./download_data.sh geolife
+     ./download_data.sh geolife porto rome
      ```

 2. **Prepare the Datasets**: